cisagov/ansible-role-openvpn/README.md

 Note that this role cannot perform every step necessary to set up NAT.
-Once an instance is started up, one must determine the NAT interface and add an iptables rule:
+Once an instance is started up, one must determine the NAT interface and add an iptables rule of the form

 ```console
 iptables -t nat -A POSTROUTING -s "${client_network_cidr}" -o "$interface" -j MASQUERADE